 Traditionally, two different kinds of dals or lentils are added to chitranna (thats what its called in South India), but I’m breaking some rules here, and making this with cashew nuts instead.
 Because I love the crunch and bite of cashews and the day I made this, I had run out of both those lentils.
 But I really couldn’t tell the difference.

 The approximate nutritional values of this lemon rice are provided in the recipe below.
 I define healthy as anything that is made at home with clean, real ingredients that are not heavily processed, and by that definition, I think lemon rice is healthy.
 If you wish, you can swap the white rice for brown rice to make it healthier.
 Brown rice has more fiber, but the cooking times for this recipe will change.

-Use Lime Zest + Juice for more flavour
+Use Lime Zest + Juice for more flavor

-A really simple lemon rice recipe – it’s flavoured with lime juice and zest so that the rice really packs a punch and is full of flavour.
+A really simple lemon rice recipe – it’s flavored with lime juice and zest so that the rice really packs a punch and is full of flavor.
 Made all in one pot from start to finish, this yellow rice is easy to put together and is excellent with raita on the side.

 - 1 cup long grain Rice

 - 1 tablespoon Ghee